skunnavakkam/skunnavakkam.github.io/content/about/_index.md

 Hi!
 I'm Sudarsh.
 I'm an incoming freshman at Caltech, where I'm likely going to major in Computational Neuroscience, Physics, Electrical Engineering, or Applied Math.

+I haven't specialized in anything so far, and I think that one of my core strengths is that I learn really quickly.
+I also really like learning with other people and reading textbooks with other people, and I think that this is very mutually beneficial.
+You should reach out if you're interested in this!

 You can reach me at kvsudarsh786 at gmail.com

 You can also read what I've been reading at [curius](https://curius.app/sudarsh-k)